Spheroidal Molecular Communication via Diffusion: Signaling Between Homogeneous Cell Aggregates: Transmitter and Receiver Analysis

 \section{Transmitter and Receiver Analysis}

-In the following, we obtain closed-form expressions of Green's function for both the spheroidal transmitter and receiver in the frequency domain.

-The Green's function boundary value problem for inside and outside of the spheroidal transmitter is given by \eqref{tx_fick_fourier} and \eqref{out_fick_fourier} given the boundary conditions \eqref{BC2} and \eqref{BC1} by replacing $c_s$ and $c_o$ with $c_{\rm tx}$ and $c_{\rm otx}$, respectively.
-Also, the Green's function boundary value problem for outside and inside of the spheroidal receiver is given by \eqref{out_fick_rx} and \eqref{fick2rx} given the boundary conditions \eqref{BC2} and \eqref{BC1} by replacing $c_s$ and $c_o$ with $c_{\rm rx}$ and $c_{\rm orx}$, respectively.
+In the following, we obtain analytical expressions of Green's function for both the spheroidal transmitter and receiver in the frequency domain.
+We consider homogeneous initial conditions for the system.
+The Green's function for the boundary value diffusion problem for inside and outside of the spheroidal transmitter is given by \eqref{tx_fick_fourier} and \eqref{out_fick_fourier}, given the boundary conditions \eqref{BC2} and \eqref{BC1} by replacing $c_\mathrm{s}$ and $c_\mathrm{o}$ with $c_{\rm tx}$ and $c_{\rm otx}$, respectively.
+Also, the Green's function for the boundary value diffusion problem for outside and inside of the spheroidal receiver is given by \eqref{out_fick_rx} and \eqref{fick2rx}, given the boundary conditions \eqref{BC2} and \eqref{BC1} by replacing $c_\mathrm{s}$ and $c_\mathrm{o}$ with $c_{\rm rx}$ and $c_{\rm orx}$, respectively.